chylli/perl-App-Config/README.md

 ## chronicle\_reader

 The chronicle store that configurations can be fetch from it.
 It should be an instance of [Data::Chronicle::Reader](https://metacpan.org/pod/Data::Chronicle::Reader).
+But user is free to implement any storage backend he wants if it is implemented with a 'get' method.

 ## chronicle\_writer

 The chronicle store that updated configurations can be stored into it.
 It should be an instance of [Data::Chronicle::Writer](https://metacpan.org/pod/Data::Chronicle::Writer).
+But user is free to implement any storage backend he wants if it is implemented with a 'set' method.

 ## check\_for\_update